 When walking with a walker outside, don’t get in a hurry.
 Also, keep an eye out for icy surfaces on sidewalks and driveways.
 Clear and even ground is your best friend during the snow and rainy season.

-One in 3 people 65 and older fall every year.
+One in three people 65 and older fall every year.
 Things like poor eyesight, weakness, and medication can cause falls but so do slippery ground conditions.
 Don’t fear going out in bad weather, but do take the necessary precautions for staying safe with your walker.

 Don’t Forget Walker Tune-Ups